 With 5 days up our sleeve before the Maldon Workshop started we decided to slowly plod our way down to Victoria via backroads and out of the way places rather than race down the highway.

-We camped behind the pub in the little town of Goolma, where the publican spun us a great tale about his favorite dog staring down a possum – neither would give in and they both died without ever moving.
+We camped behind the pub in the little town of Goolma, where the publican spun us a great tale about his favourite dog staring down a possum – neither would give in and they both died without ever moving.

 This is the possum